A relation between zip stacks and moduli stacks of truncated local shtukas: Representability of

-(2).
-The map $ \psi $ is clearly surjective and hence we only need to show that it is also injective as a map of presheaves: for this it is enough to show that the composition below is injective,
+(2) The map $\psi$ is clearly surjective, and so we only need to show that it is also injective as a map of presheaves.
+For this, it suffices to show that the composition below is injective: